-Our knees are one part of the body that are put under strain regularly throughout the day.
-Not only are our knees responsible for providing stability, they must also bear the weight of our entire body.
-Because of the large role our knees play in our lives, we may experience pain at least once.
+The knees are one part of the body that are put under strain regularly throughout the day.
+Not only are the knees responsible for providing stability, but they also bear the weight of the entire body.
+This makes knee pain and injury a common occurrence, especially if you lead an active lifestyle.
+Certain injuries can impact your mobility more than others, so here’s what to know about them and how your orthopedic surgeon can help.

-Fractures- The patella is the most common bone around the knee to suffer a fracture.
-Significant trauma often causes these fractures, such as falling from a substantial height or a strong collision.
+The patella is the most common bone around the knee to suffer a fracture.
+Significant trauma often causes these knee fractures, such as falling from a substantial height or a strong collision.

-Ligament Injuries- It is common for soccer, football, and basketball athletes to injure their knee ligaments.
-Rapidly changing direction or roughly landing from a jump can tear the ACL.
-Also, a blow to the front of the knee while it is bent can tear the posterior cruciate ligament, while collateral ligament tears can occur when the knee is pushed sideways.
+It’s common for soccer, football, and basketball athletes to injure their knee ligaments.
+Rapidly changing direction or roughly landing from a jump can tear the ACL, or anterior cruciate ligament.
+Also, a blow to the front of the knee while it is bent can tear the posterior cruciate ligament (PCL), while collateral ligament tears can occur when the knee is pushed sideways.

 Athletes commonly experience knee pain or injuries.
 Common signs that you have suffered an injury to the knee include pain and swelling.
-Your knee may also “lock up”, or feel as if it is going to “give out”.
+Your knee may also “lock up”, or feel as if it’s going to “give out”.
 Thankfully, there are many treatments available to correct these injuries.
 Nonsurgical treatments include wearing a knee brace, physical therapy, and medication.
-Surgical treatments, such as ACL surgery, can be completed to heal a torn ligament, and address other knee injuries.
+Surgical treatments, such as ACL surgery, can be performed to heal a torn ligament, and address other knee injuries.